About International House Bangkok

 - To train TEFL teachers in the Cambridge CELTA, Delta, IH Young Learners and Teens, and IH Certificate in Advanced Methodology.

 - To teach English in Thailand to all ages and abilities in a stimulating and fun environment.

-- To provide exam preparation lessons for English, Maths, Sciences, IELTS, TOEFL, SAT, and other IGCSE subjects.
+- To provide exam preparation lessons for English, Maths, Sciences, IELTS, TOEFL, TOEIC, GED, SAT, and IGCSE subjects.

 - To give overseas students the opportunity to study English in Thailand.

 - To give businesses the English language skills they need to succeed.

 - To give Thai students the opportunity to study languages abroad in the UK, the USA, Australia, Canada and New Zealand.

 - To give students the opportunity to study English online with International House Bangkok Net Languages.

 A few of the things that sets us apart: